huynguy-db/arcion-docs/content/docs/references/filter-reference.md

 <dt><code>allow-update-any</code> <i>[v20.05.12.3]</i></dt>
 <dd>
-This option is relevant to real time (CDC based replication).
-When a list of columns is specified here, replicant publishes update operations on this table only when any of the columns specified here are found modified in the received UPDATE logs from the source system.
+This option is relevant for realtime (CDC-based) replication.
+It contains a list of columns.
+Replicant publishes update operations on this table only if <em>any</em> of the columns you specify here have been modified.
+Replicant looks for modifications in the UPDATE logs it receives from the source system.
 </dd>

 <dt><code>allow-update-all</code> <i>[v20.05.12.3]</i></dt>
 <dd>
-This option is relevant to real time( CDC based replication).
-When a list of columns is specified here, replicant publishes update operations on this table only when all of the columns specified here are found modified in the received UPDATE logs from the source system.
+This option is relevant for realtime (CDC-based) replication.
+It contains a list of columns.
+Replicant publishes update operations on this table only if <em>all</em> of the columns you specify here have been modified.
+Replicant looks for modifications in the UPDATE logs it receives from the source system.
 </dd>

 </dl>